DeltaY0/SIC-XE-Disassembler/README.md

 ## License

-This project is open-source.
-Consider adding a license file, such as the MIT License, to clarify how others can use your code.
+This project is open-source and under the MIT License, learn more by reading LICENSE.md